 3. Swim in an Infinity Pool

 The steep ravines that surround Ubud make it the perfect place to put an infinity pool (and most of the luxury hotels have one).
-The most famous of course are the double infinity pools at the Hanging Gardens of Ubud (something you can only experience if you can afford the $500 a night it costs to stay here).
+The most famous of course are the double infinity pools at the Hanging Gardens of Bali (something you can only experience if you can afford the $800 a night it costs to stay here).
 However you don’t need to be a millionaire to swim at an infinity pool in Ubud.
-You can buy a day pass to swim at the Alila Ubud for a far more reasonable Rp 450,000 for adult and Rp 300,000 for kid under 12 yo.
-It is basically their Day Pass/Pool Pass completed with an afternoon Ttea
+You can buy a day pass to swim at the Alila Ubud for a far more reasonable Rp400,000++ per person.
+It is basically their afternoon tea and you’ll be given complimentary access to the pool based on hotel occupancy.

 4. Pura Saraswati